Phillip D. Cagan: Contributions to economic science

 Cagan's work focused on monetary policy and the control of inflation.
-Cagan has published over 100 books, journal articles, reviews, reports, and pamphlets on these and other topics in macroeconomics.
+He published over 100 books, journal articles, reviews, reports, and pamphlets on these and other topics in macroeconomics.
 He is perhaps best known for Determinants and Effects of Changes in the Stock of Money, 1875–1960, a work that sought to identify the "causal relationships between changes in money, prices and output."
 The book, part of the NBER series that contained Milton Friedman and Anna J. Schwartz's Monetary History of the United States, 1867–1960, was praised for its "careful empirical work" and called "the most complete study in the area."

 Cagan's most important contribution to economics, however, is the article included in Milton Friedman's edited volume Studies in the Quantity Theory of Money (1956), entitled "The Monetary Dynamics of Hyperinflation," a work that became an "instant classic" in the field.

 The article, which contained "extensive manipulation of differential equations and an ingenious use of exponentially weighted averages", analyzed seven hyperinflations and found that "the parameters of money demand functions estimated during hyperinflation generally satisfy the condition of dynamic stability that precludes the inflation from being self-generating, or displaying period-to-period oscillations."

-After its publication, Cagan's article generated a significant body of work, as a number of leading macroeconomists either reexamined or extended Cagan's model, most notably "Barro (1970), Sargent and Wallace (1973), Frenkel (1975, 1976a, 1976b, 1977, 1979), Sargent (1977), Abel et al. (1979), Salemi (1979), and Salemi and Sargent (1979)."
-In addition, monetary economists today often refer to a "Cagan demand function" when modeling the real value of money.
+Cagan's article generated a significant body of work, as a number of leading macroeconomists either reexamined or extended his model, most notably "Barro (1970), Sargent and Wallace (1973), Frenkel (1975, 1976a, 1976b, 1977, 1979), Sargent (1977), Abel et al. (1979), Salemi (1979), and Salemi and Sargent (1979)."
+Monetary economists often refer to a "Cagan demand function" when modeling the real value of money.

-Because of the impact that this groundbreaking work had upon the economics profession, Cagan was elected Fellow of the Econometric Society (the most prestigious society in the field), and was mentioned as a possible candidate for the Nobel Prize in Economics.
+Because of the impact this groundbreaking work had on the economics profession, Cagan was elected Fellow of the Econometric Society (the most prestigious society in the field), and was mentioned as a possible candidate for the Nobel Prize in Economics.
 However, following his death in 2012, he is no longer eligible for a Nobel Prize.